Who We Are

 Holland Zeeland Community Foundation

 Janet DeYoung retired in May 2014 as President/CEO of the Community Foundation of the Holland/Zeeland Area, where she served since December 2005.
 During her tenure, the foundation achieved compliance with rigorous National Standards for Community Foundations, doubled the size of its assets from $25-$50 million, and launched cross-sector initiatives to advance the educational success of all community children.
 Prior to coming to the Foundation, Janet served as Executive Director of Good Samaritan Ministries and provided leadership in public mental health settings for Ottawa County, Michigan and for the Omaha and Winnebago Tribes of Nebraska.
 In 1999, Janet received the Athena Award from the Holland Area Chamber of Commerce for her work to better the lives of poor women and in 2009 she was named one of 50 Women of Influence by I Magazine.
-She holds a BA in Psychology and Sociology from Hope College in Holland and a Master's Degree in Social Work from the University of Nebraska.
+She holds a Bachelor of Arts degree in psychology and sociology from Hope College in Holland and a master's degree in social work from the University of Nebraska.

 Detroit Regional Chamber